Mount Edziza: Composition

-A wide variety of volcanic rocks comprise Mount Edziza, the main mafic (Note: Mafic pertains to magmatic rocks that are relatively rich in iron and magnesium, relative to silicium.) rock being basalt which comprises lava flows, cinder cones and ash beds on the flanks of the mountain.
+A wide variety of volcanic rocks compose Mount Edziza, the main mafic (Note: Mafic pertains to magmatic rocks that are relatively rich in iron and magnesium, relative to silicium.) rock being basalt which forms lava flows, cinder cones and ash beds on the flanks of the mountain.
 Basalt at Mount Edziza is in the form of alkali basalt and hawaiite; the latter is thought to be the product of partial fractional crystallization (Note: Fractional crystallization is the process by which magma cools and separates into various minerals.) in subterranean magma chambers.
 Volcanic rocks of intermediate composition such as trachybasalt, tristanite, mugearite and benmoreite are restricted to Ice Peak where they form the upper part of this subsidiary peak.
 Ice Peak is the only location where mugearites and benmoreites are found in the Mount Edziza volcanic complex.
 Felsic (Note: Felsic pertains to magmatic rocks that are enriched with silicon, oxygen, aluminum, sodium and potassium.) volcanic rocks such as trachyte and rhyolite form the central stratovolcano of Mount Edziza, the upper part of Ice Peak and several lava domes and flows, as well as pyroclastic rocks.

 Stratigraphy

 Mount Edziza is subdivided into at least six geological formations, each the product of a distinct stage of volcanic activity.
 These periods of volcanic activity occurred during four magmatic cycles of the Mount Edziza volcanic complex; each cycle began with the effusion of alkali basalt and culminated with the eruption of lesser volumes of felsic magma.
-The oldest geological formation comprising Mount Edziza is the Pyramid Formation, which formed during a period of volcanic activity 1.1 million years ago at the end of the second magmatic cycle.
+The oldest geological formation composing Mount Edziza is the Pyramid Formation, which formed during a period of volcanic activity 1.1 million years ago at the end of the second magmatic cycle.
 Another period of volcanic activity about 1 million years ago during the start of the third magmatic cycle deposited the Ice Peak Formation on the southern part of the Pyramid Formation.
-The third and fourth oldest geological formations comprising Mount Edziza are the Pillow Ridge and Edziza formations, which were deposited by volcanic eruptions 0.9 million years ago during the later stages of the third magmatic cycle; they both overlie the Ice Peak Formation.
-A period of volcanic activity at the end of the fourth magmatic cycle 0.3 million years ago deposited the Kakiddi Formation, the fifth oldest geological formation comprising Mount Edziza which also overlies the Ice Peak Formation.
+The third and fourth oldest geological formations composing Mount Edziza are the Pillow Ridge and Edziza formations, which were deposited by volcanic eruptions 0.9 million years ago during the later stages of the third magmatic cycle; they both overlie the Ice Peak Formation.
+A period of volcanic activity at the end of the fourth magmatic cycle 0.3 million years ago deposited the Kakiddi Formation, the fifth oldest geological formation composing Mount Edziza which also overlies the Ice Peak Formation.
 The youngest geological formation is the Big Raven Formation, which was formed by a period of volcanic activity during the fifth magmatic cycle in the last 20,000 years.